HerrDerLocken/Create-Frogport-Networks/README.md

 - the JEI search bar and the Terminal search stay **in sync**,
 - and you can **drag an item from JEI** onto the grid to queue it for crafting.

-JEI is entirely optional — the mod runs fine without it.

 ## Building from source